The year of 2018 was filled with so many lessons for me. But there is one that stands out far and above all. That is the lesson of love.

 Donate and help save a life today.

-Erica Dunomes is a firm believer in God who is grateful to be saved by Jesus.
-She is wife to Carlos and mother to a blended family of six.
-She is also a writer and a poet.
-She spends the most of her time pursuing growth in her walk with God, prioritizing her family, and encouraging other women along the way to seek Truth while obtaining Heaven’s Treasure.
+Erica here!
+That is literally my favorite way to introduce myself.
+I’m a firm believer in God who is grateful to be saved by Jesus.
+I am wife to Carlos and mother to a blended family of six.
+I am a writer who is also a poet.
+When you get to truly know me, you’ll find that I spend the most of my time pursuing growth in my walk with God, prioritizing my family, and encouraging other women along the way to seek God’s Truth while obtaining Heaven’s treasure; find hope in their struggles.
+I’m so glad you’re here!